 - Extra medications

 In most states, trained guide dogs for the blind, hearing impaired or handicapped will be allowed to stay in emergency shelters with their owners.
 Check with local emergency management officials for more information.

 Bring your pets inside immediately.
 Animals have instincts about severe weather changes and will often isolate themselves if they are afraid.
 Bringing them inside early can stop them from running away.
 Never leave a pet outside or tied up during a storm.

-If you evacuate and have to leave your pet at home, prepare a safe location for it and arrange for a caretaker or neighbor to provide food and water after the hurricane.
+If you evacuate and have to leave your pet at home, prepare a safe location for it:

 After an emergency

 If after a disaster you have to leave town, take your pets with you.
 Pets are unlikely to survive on their own.

 In the first few days after the disaster, leash your pets when they go outside.
 Always maintain close contact.
 Familiar scents and landmarks may be altered and your pet may become confused and lost.